Anna Farndale

 The Brotton Census Returns 1841 show the family was living at Kilton.
 William Farndale, 80, Farmer born in county lived with his wife Mary Farndale, 80, born in county; Anna Farndale, 35, born in county (FAR00242); Robert Farndale, 11, born in county (FAR00307), son of William’s eldest son George Farndale (FAR00215).

 Anna Farndale daughter of William Farndale, farmer of Skelton, married William Phillips, on 24 August 1841.
-Anna was 40 when she married.
+Anna was 40 when she married (though interestingly she had reported her age as 35 in the census of the same year).
 William Phillips was a farmer, son of William Phillips, also a Farmer.
 They were married in the chapel of Brotton.
 William Close took the service and the marriage was solemnised in the presence of Elizabeth Johnson and Thomas Dixon.
-(Brotton PR & IGI).
+(Brotton PR).

 Anna Farndale, of full age, spinster of Brotton daughter of William Farndale, farmer, married William Phillips, farmer of Seamer, bachelor, son of William Philips on 24th August 1841 at The Chapel, Brotton.
 Signed William Close, Incumbent and by William and Anna.
 Witnesses Elizabeth Johnson and Thomas Dixon.